 Scald ALL LIQUIDS to ensure the destruction of micro-organisms that might interfere with the action of the yeast plant.
 [Note: While Pasteur made this step irrelevant, it is best to warm the liquids, so the following steps work]

 ADD FAT SUGAR AND SALT to the hot liquid and let it cool until it is lukewarm.
 [Note: I am impatient, so I placed my mixer bowl in a larger bowl filled with cold but not icy water and stirred until the mixture reached a temperature of 100 ° – 110° F]

 ADD THE FLOUR.
 Whole-wheat flour should not be sifted before measuring.
-I then set my Kitchen Aid mixer with the bread hook attachment on speed 2 and let it work it’s magic until the dough clung to the hook and cleaned the sides of the bowl, about two minutes.
+I then set my Kitchen Aid mixer with the bread hook attachment on speed 2.
+It then works its magic until the dough clung to the hook and cleaned the sides of the bowl, about two minutes.
 Then knead on speed 2 for an additional two minutes.

 SECOND RISING – This step is optional, but as Ruth explains, “This second rising is… worthwhile because it improves both the texture and flavor of the bread.”
 I took my bowl from the oven quickly to avoid too much heat escaping, folded the top of the dough over the sides, and tucked them under the loaf per the Woman’s Cookbook’s instructions.
 Next time I will just punch down the loaf.
 I felt folding it over made the top of the loaf rough.
 It could also be that I did it wrong.
 Let the dough rise for another hour.